Meet the Team

 Specializing in guest posts about parenting and pets.

-Savvy History specializes in taking true stories from history - full of depravity, folly, and vice - and presenting them as songs.
-The Midwest songwriting duo of teacher/writer Michelle and bassist/programming tech Adam play live music throughout the summer.
+Savvy History specializes in taking true stories from history and presenting them as songs.
+The Midwest songwriting duo of teacher/writer Michelle and her husband bassist/sound tech Adam play live music throughout the summer.

 Show highlights from the past include the Des Moines Art Festival, Austin Artsworks Festival, Great River Folk Festival, Cedar Rapid's Farmer's Market, Lake Harriet Band Shell, Seed Saver's Tomato Tasting, Cresco Opera House, Elkader Opera House, Nordic Fest, Riverfest, Winona's Earth Day Festival, and Wausa's Festival of the Arts - among hundreds of other performances.